 Through images and installations using VR, Ito presents situations where physical laws--such as scale, distance, time, perception--language systems, and ways of perceiving the world could have been originally different.
 Based on the research on religion and pathology, he compares the virtual images created by the VR media with the ‘body’ and ‘I’ or ‘we’ that could have existed differently in the media environment surrounded by today’s internet, devices, and thoughts on the ethics of life.
 At Retopology Engine Lecture (2021, TIME MACHINE), he presented a VR in which the body transforms on a hammock-like housing into earthworms, fish, or organisms without forms, showing the body before and after human.
 At XipeTotec Reality (2021, PARCO Shibuya), he studied the ancient Aztec festival of wearing peeled off human skin to imitate the god of corn (Aztec Flaying ceremony) to satirize the current virtual worlds where people still wear ‘skins’ as their avatars.

-A startup that develops and operates NEORT, an online platform for new art using digital technology.
+A startup that develops NEORT, an online platform for new art using digital technology.
+In April 2022, NEORT++, an exhibition space specializing in digital art, opened in Bakurocho.
+We aim to create new art experiences between online and offline.

 Media Artist / CEO of NEORT, Inc. NIINOMI explores the possibilities of new art forms that use digital technology, especially programming.
 In recent years, he has found aesthetic value in the system itself, which continues to output mechanically through algorithms, and produces works under the theme of "System as an Art.